sanju99/bst281_finalProject/README.md

 ## Directories contained in this repository:

-### Data

-Most of the raw data downloaded from various databases
+### Data: Raw data downloaded from various databases

-### Processed

-Processed data files used in analyses
+### Processed: Tidy data files used in analyses

-### Analysis

-Contains iPython notebooks used for analyses
+### Analysis: iPython notebooks used for analyses

 ## Files contained in this repository